HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 - `item-model` - The model path for the [item model](https://minecraft.wiki/w/Data_component_format/item_model)
 - `glint-override` - When `true`, makes the wrapped item glint, even without enchantments.
 When `false`, forces the wrapped item to not glint, even with enchantments.
 - `remove-trim` - When `true`, removes the item's trim while wrapping, which is reapplied while unwrapping.
 This is useful for wraps where the trim might disturb the texture of the armor.
+- `wrap-tooltip-style` - Namespaced key to set the tooltip style of the wrapped item
+- `wrap-lore-type` - If you don't want the wrap lore to overwrite the existing lore, you can either use `PREPEND` and `APPEND` to put the new lore either before or after the existing lore.
+Note that placeholders can't be used in the lore if this option is in use.
+- `use-original-mechanic` - When using Nexo, enabling this would cause HMCWraps to not change the Nexo ID of the item.
+This makes the wrapped item use the mechanics of the original item.
+If this is disabled, the mechanics of the wrap are used.
 - All other changes only affect the item shown in the inventory

 All options specific to wraps: